Updated: Mar '08

 I've never been much of a photographer, owning only digital cameras, beginning with an awful Kodak DS810, followed by the lovely Pentax Optio-S, Canon 300D, two cheap 2MP Kodaks.
 What interests me most is panoramic and stereo photography.

 The Panoramas were put together from as many as 12 photographs with the phenomenal and affordable PTGUI.
-The *stitchers* bundled with digital cameras are no match for PTGUI.
-It's a stretch to call them stitchers, unless a look of Frankenstein appeals to you.
+The *stitchers* bundled with digital cameras are no match for PTGUI; it's a stretch to call them stitchers, unless a look of Frankenstein appeals to you.
 The original panoramas are as wide as 15,000 pixels; these are reduced copies.
+But hold on, forget PTGUI, now there is AutoPano!
+It's better and it's so simple to use - panoramas are a snap.

-Stereo photographs with still subjects, mountains for instance, need no special equipment other than a camera and taking two pictures, the second simply by moving to one side a distance commensurate with the distance to the subject.
-Live subjects however require two cameras that are synchronized.
-I achieved this, on a purely amateur experimental basis, with two 100$ Kodak 2MPs, but the synchronization was mechanical as when I looked into electrically doing so inside the cameras, it was not practical, and further both cameras had different activation delays for an unknown reason.
+Stereo photographs with still subjects, mountains for instance, need no special equipment other than a camera and taking two pictures, the second by moving to one side a distance commensurate with the distance to the subject.
+Live subjects require two cameras that are synchronized.
+I achieved this with two 100$ Kodak 2MPs, but the synchronization was mechanical as when I looked into electrically doing so inside the cameras, it was not practical, and both cameras had different activation delays for an unknown reason.
 Unfortunately, one camera was stolen.
-A good and ultra low cost viewer is the Loreo lite paper folding unit containing plastic lenses.
-Loreo also manufactures stereo lenses that mount directly onto a DSLR (see below) - I purchased one for my 300D.
-To keep cost down, the lens are simple and thus of small diameter, leading to a very high F/ratio and requiring much light.
+Loreo manufactures stereo lenses that mount directly onto a DSLR (see below) - I purchased one for my 300D.
+The lens are simple and small in diameter, leading to a high F/ratio and requiring much light.
+A good and low cost viewer is the Loreo lite paper folding unit with plastic lenses.
 I built my own stereo front surface mirror device which greatly enhances the quality of view (see below) - breathtaking!
 Both outside mirrors are adjustable to account for disparate image centers.
-You can see more stereo images here or by clicking on my mirror contraption below.
-I've also used this device to view stereo video which I've taken through two identical video cameras and edited together into HD movies with Vegas 8 [resolution 1440 x 480, or side by side 720x480s].
-Click here or on the steam tractor image below to see a sample 3D video.
+More stereo images here or by clicking on my mirror contraption below.
+I've also used this device to view stereo video which I've taken through two identical video cameras and edited together into an HD movies with Vegas 8 [1440 x 480, side by side 720x480s].
+Click here or on the steam tractor below.

 Bush flowers at the Tenerife Norte airport in the Canary Islands where the largest aviation accident occurred when two B747s collided (KLM & Pan AM) on the single runway in the fog.